ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 ### Test model

-The `test_model.py` Python script verifies how accurately the ML model you have trained, can classify the traffic signs.
+The `test_model.py` Python script included in the `scripts` directory verifies how accurately the ML model you have trained, can classify the traffic signs.
 It uses the PyTorch profiler to measure the CPU performance in terms of execution time.
-Using the profiler, you will be able to compare the model inference time when you use two different PyTorch backends to test the model.
+Using the profiler, you will be able to measure the model inference time when you use two different PyTorch backends to test the model.

 #### Load model and create test set
 You will load the model that was saved after training and prepare it for evaluation on a test dataset.
 Just like training, you will define transformations for the testing data and load it from the GTSRB dataset.